Eatkin/Homepage/txt/blog/2023/July/dustydrawers.md

 But somehow I pushed past all that.
 I found the motivation to go out at 6am so nobody would see me, and learnt to skate properly.

 It's nearly a year on and I love it.
-Although I found out they are an incredibly impractical mode of transport for various reasons.
+Although I found out they are an incredibly impractical mode of transport for various reasons

-[Image: me riding some inline skates]

 So I ordered a surfskate to get around instead, which again sat gathering dust for a while - I did have an excuse this time because I had a bad leg injury.